Quantum-OCS/QuOCS/Documentation/Settings_in_Optimization_Dict.md

 The `optimization_client_name` determines the name of the folder where the optimization results are saved.
 A timestamp is prepended to the name so that each optimization run generates a separate output folder.
 You can find the results inside of a "QuOCS_Results" folder created in the directory from where you execute the optimization.

 The `create_logfile` key determines if the full output of the Python terminal is saved to a log-file.
 If you have an optimization with many iterations this can become quite large, so you might want to  disable it once you know your optimizations are running reliably.

+The `console_info` key determines if the optimization output is shown in the terminal during the execution of the optimization.
+Indeed, if you want to run optimization in parallel, the standard output in the terminal can arise problems, so you might want to disable it once you know your optimizations are running reliably.

 The `dump_format` key specifies the format of the results file (best controls and some meta data).
 Currently you can choose between "npz" and "json".
 The default (if you do not give this key) is "npz".